Host-microbiome interactions

 Experimental evolution is research following the evolution of certain populations across generations.
 This is a great tool to unravel evolutionary processes, as the initial state and the novel conditions of the populations are known.
 Ecological and evolutionary dynamics can furthermore be monitored in time in multiple replicates.

-Using Tetranychus urticae as model organism, I addressed several questions concerning both the spatial- and the community-context of ecological specialisation.
+Using Tetranychus urticae or the two-spotted spider mite as model organism, we addressed several questions concerning both the spatial- and the community-context of ecological specialisation.
 Some findings are listed below.

 - Interspecific competition may counteract the detrimental effect of high dispersal from an ancestral population towards a novel challenging environment (Alzate, Bisschop, et al., 2017 PDF).